Complex Langevin and other approaches to the sign problem in quantum many-body physics: Applications in relativistic physics: from toy models to finite density QCD

-One of the early attempts to calculate the properties of full QCD at finite chemical potential is the work of Ref.~\cite{Sexty:2013ica}.
-Later on, the results of Ref.~\cite{Lattice2015KogutSinclair} suggested CL with gauge cooling produces trustworthy solutions for $3+1$ dimensional QCD at zero temperature and finite chemical potential.
-Work on this same system using a combination of adaptive stepsize and gauge cooling to prevent runaways in the complex plane for weak coupling showed promise.
+Later on, the results of Ref.~\cite{Lattice2015KogutSinclair} suggested CL with gauge cooling produces trustworthy solutions for $3+1$-dimensional QCD at zero temperature and finite chemical potential.
+Work on this same system using a combination of adaptive step size and gauge cooling to prevent runaways in the complex plane for weak coupling showed promise.
 In fact, the results share some important physical traits with the system.
-However, known results were not accurately recovered.
+However, known results were not accurately recovered and CL results seem to be influenced by the phase-quenched theory.
 To be more specific, the observation of the transition from hadronic to nuclear matter (at $\mu \approx m_{N}/3$) is visible, as is evidence of saturation at large chemical potential~\cite{LATTICE2016PROCSinclairKogut}.
 The zero chemical potential limit disagreed with known results, but to a very small degree.
-With larger lattices and lower coupling, the known results are still not accurately recovered.
-This has been traced back to the fact that these calculations suffer from the appearance of zeroes in the fermion determinant in this regime~\cite{Lattice2017KogutSinclair} (see also~\cite{Sinclair:2018rbk, Kogut:2019qmi}).
+With larger lattices and smaller coupling, the known results are still not accurately recovered.
+However, it was argued that the agreement becomes better in these cases~\cite{LATTICE2016PROCSinclairKogut}.
+This has been traced back to the fact that these calculations suffer from the appearance of zeroes in the fermion determinant in this regime~\cite{Lattice2017KogutSinclair} (see also~\cite{Sinclair:2018rbk, Kogut2019}).
+Very recent extensions of these investigations employed modified actions with additional irrelevant terms (for the continuum theory) that are designed to separate the physics between different mass scales~\cite{Sinclair2019}.
+This strategy seemed to improve the location of the phase transition, however, further computations, in particular towards the continuum limit, are required.

-Another way to treat the singular drift problem is to deform the fermion matrix in order to avoid zeroes in the determinant and therefore poles in the complex plane that might cause the solution to diverge.
-This solution can also be combined with gauge cooling to prevent the excursion problem, and recent work combining these two adaptations to a CL evolution of $3+1$ dimensional QCD at low temperature and finite density indeed looks promising~\cite{Nagata:2016alq, 2018EPJWC17507017N}.